benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  * some beta testing, this version will be tweaked & released as 1.0.0) */

-/* LesHouchesParserClasses (LHPC) is a set of classes for interpretting Les
+/* LesHouchesParserClasses (LHPC) is a set of classes for interpreting Les
  * Houches Event File (LHEF) format files and SUSY Les Houches Accord (SLHA)
  * files. it also parses Flavor Les Houches Accord (FLHA) files, though with
  * less functionality. this LHPC_CPP set of files is the version written in